hardhats/vista-install-docs/New/InitializeVistA.rst

 Device Configuration
 --------------------
-The very first thing we want to do is to set-up 4 devices: NULL, CONSOLE, VIRTUAL, and HFS.
-(known historically as TELNET due to what often accessed it).
+The very first thing we want to do is to set-up 4 devices: NULL, CONSOLE, VIRTUAL, and HFS (historically known as TELNET, due to usual access assignments).
 The NULL device corresponds to a place where we dump data we don't want; that's ``/dev/null`` on all Unices; ``//./nul`` on Windows.
 The NULL device is also known as the "BIT BUCKET", for obvious reasons.

 CONSOLE stands for the device the terminal presents itself as if directly connected to a computer.
 These days, no computer has real console devices.
 Linux still has an emulated console device: ``/dev/tty``.
 Cache Terminal presents a console device called ``|TRM|``.

 VIRTUAL stands for all connections from Virtual Emulators.
 Unfortunately every different operating system provides a different console device:

 * Linux: ``/dev/pts`` (Use with both Cache and GT.M/YottaDB)
 * macOS: ``/dev/ttys`` (ditto)
 * Cygwin: ``/dev/cons`` (GT.M [no YottaDB port for Cygwin exists])
 * Cache Telnet: ``|TNT|`` (Cache/Windows ONLY)

-The way set up devices is to edit the DEVICE file in Fileman.
-Fileman is the Database Management System for VistA; unlike most databases in the market, it provides a user interface as well, albeit a text-based one.
+The way set up devices is to edit the DEVICE file in Fileman, the Database Management System for VistA.
+Unlike most databases in the market, it provides a user interface as well, albeit a text-based one.
 To get into Fileman, you need to set your user (DUZ) to .5, and then go in.

 NULL Device
 ***********
 There should only be one device named "NULL".
 Unfortunately, there are three NULLs of various flavors in the FOIA; we need to make sure there is only one.
-Follow the following.
-We rename the nulls we don't want, and we delete a synonym.
+The following procedure allows you to rename the nulls we don't want, and then delete a synonym.

 .. raw:: html